sjl/learnvimscriptthehardway/preface.markdown

 **Do *all* the exercises.**

-Vimscript is old and has a lot of dusty corners and twisty hallways.
+There are two reasons this is so important.
+First, Vimscript is old and has a lot of dusty corners and twisty hallways.
 One configuration option can change how the entire language works.
 By typing *every* command in *every* lesson exercise and doing *every* exercise you'll discover problems with your Vim build or configuration on the simpler commands, which will be easier to diagnose and fix.

 Second, Vimscript *is* Vim.
 To save a file in Vim, you type `:write` (or `:w` for short) and press return.
 To save a file in a Vimscript, you use `write`.
-Mastering a text editor means developing muscle memory, which you simply can't get from just reading.
+Many of the Vimscript commands you'll learn can be used in your day-to-day editing as well, but they're only helpful if they're in your muscle memory, which simply doesn't happen from just reading.

 I hope you'll find this book useful.
 It's *not* meant to be a comprehensive guide to Vimscript.
-It's meant to get you comfortable enough with the language to read other people's code (with regular side-trips to `:help`) and recognize some common pitfalls.
+It's meant to get you comfortable enough with the language to write some simple plugins, read other people's code (with regular side-trips to `:help`), and recognize some of the common pitfalls.

+Good luck!